GensokyoSageLeague/SSR-MyGIS/README.md

 # LICENSE

-MyGIS.* is licensed under
+MyGIS.* is licensed under the
 [GNU General Public License v3.0](LICENSE "LICENSE")
 .

-DotSpatial.* is licensed under MIT License.
+DotSpatial.* is licensed under the MIT License.

 ```
 The MIT License (MIT)